termon/placement-handbook/src/pages/3-preparing-for-placement.md

 - If the placement tutor or the employer do not support termination of the existing offer then the student should honour their original acceptance of the post and continue with the placement.

-    **NOTE: Non-abidance of the guidance above can mean your placement will not be recogisned by the university and thus you will not be awarded your Diploma in Professional Practice**
+>⚠️ **NOTE**: Non-abidance of the guidance above can mean your placement will not be recogisned by the university and thus you will not be awarded your Diploma in Professional Practice

 ## No Placement Offers